Top 10 Pros & Cons of Being in the Trucking Business

 Disadvantage #3: Health and Wellness Concerns

 Long hours of sitting and irregular sleep schedules can lead to health problems for truck drivers, such as obesity, heart issues, and mental fatigue.
 These health issues can also impact driver alertness, potentially leading to accidents.
 When accidents do occur, the most important thing is to seek out a truck accident attorney.
 They can help with complex legal and insurance processes and provide valuable support in such difficult times.
+The following health risks are particularly common in this profession:

 • Irregular sleep patterns can disrupt overall health.